Blake’s Novel – Part 1 April 1992

 He took a gulp of his Super Lager.
 A great roar of voices broke out somewhere way off in the distance.
 The footsteps, on the other hand, were almost upon him.
 A set of urgent high heels.
 Within moments a woman swept past, her coat-tails like wings and the breeze lifting her hair.

 Or perhaps he owed money to the busker?
-That was more likely – the fellow must have been one of the many people Jackspur had tapped up for a loan.
+That was more likely – the guy must have been one of the many people Jackspur had tapped up for a loan.
 Theirs were the faces that he had tried his utmost to commit to memory.

 He could hear the shutter to the next door arch being lifted very gently, as if to avoid making the usual clatter.